ChildOfAnAndroid/babyLLM/readmeactuallyprobablydont.txt

         - this mean output is then passed through to the output layer to be used in token guess calculations

 OUTPUT LAYER uses all of the inputs (currently just mean output parallel neurons) to judge what the output should be
+    - this takes the mean output activation from parallel neuron layer and applies that to the relevant token in the vocab.
     - this is also an nn layer itself idfk why